 - Make sure its in T Pose (legs straight, body straight, hands going to the sides, thus “T”).

 - Set it to humanoid and check if Unity got your bones right.

 And these are the steps you need to do before you start animating in Unity.
-Unity does this task well comparing it to other game engines, but not so good comparing it to top solutions.
+Unity does this animating well in comparison to other game engines, but not so good in comparison to best animating tools.